GCSE Chemistry Acids & Bases Revision Notes

 Key Concepts

-- 4Neutralization occurs when an acid reacts with a base to form water and a salt.
+- 2Neutralization occurs when an acid reacts with a base to produce salt and water.

 Simple Explanation